stefan-tomic/flask-blog-website/README.md

 # flask-blog-website
-A Blog Website built with Flask and SQLAlchemy
+A Blog Website built with Flask and SQLAlchemy, used 100 Days Of Python Udemy Course

 Technologies and techniques used:
 * decorator functions